SPLATteam/Model-Supply-Regions-MSR-Toolset/README.md

 **AttributorCombiner, Screener, Cluster:** Less than 5 minutes

 Total run time (all scripts) for complete Africa dataset (50 countries) took 36 hours for singly technology.
-This run time can significantly decrease if stricter exclusion and resource criteria is adopted in ControFile\_MSR\_Creator.xlsx.
+This run time can significantly decrease if stricter exclusion and resource criteria is adopted in ControFile\_MSRCreator.xlsx.